-Adults, with a primary diagnosis or history of major mental illness, who are homeless at time of admission and who are seeking housing for themselves only.
+Adults with a primary diagnosis or history of major mental illness, who are experiencing homelessness at time of admission or at imminent risk of becoming homeless, and who are seeking housing as an individual or as a couple (not with dependent children).
 There is no referral necessary.

-Unfortunately, the wait lists for these properties and programs are quite long at this time (generally housing takes at least 12 months to obtain).
+Unfortunately, the wait lists for housing programs are long, often 18 months or more.
 However, the sooner you begin the application process the sooner you will obtain permanent housing.